Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Yesterday I was talking to the mother of a very talented high school kicker.
 Her son has been the go-to guy for his very successful football team for three years.
 He has always been a clutch kicker, a coach-able kid with a great attitude and a real team player.
 In a recent game, his last second field goal tied the game and sent it into overtime.
 In the overtime period the coaches changed the offensive line and when he went to kick a point after, it was blocked by an on-rushing linesman.
 As a consequence, his powerhouse of a team lost their very first game in three years.
 Everyone was devastated, fans, players, coaches, parents and the students.
 And then, one of the “adults” in charge got a wee bit crazy.
 The assistant coach called this kid out in front of the whole team and whatever crowd was still watching.
 He screamed at him, calling him a “choker” and single-handedly blamed him for the team’s loss.
 It’s funny.
 I must be a total idiot.
 Here all this time I’ve been working with sports and athletes and I was under the impression that football was a team game and that there were 40-60 plus guys on a squad, 11 guys on the field at a time.
 How could I have been so stupid?
 I never realized that one player could be so influential that a loss would be his entire responsibility.
 Obviously this ASSistant coach wasn’t too troubled by deep waves of thought when he opened his mouth.
 He went on to tell this player that he was a “loser” and that if he couldn’t kick the “f’en ball” in a game when it counted the most then he was of no use to him or the team and they’d get someone else who could get the job done.

 Now, if you’re a coach and you’re reading this please take some good notes here.
-This ASSistant coach was demonstrating some powerfully advanced educational and coaching strategies which made good use of his “vast” knowledge of human motivation, psychological development and effective communication techniques.
+This assistant coach was demonstrating some powerfully advanced educational and coaching strategies which made good use of his “vast” knowledge of human motivation and development, not to mention effective communication techniques.
 First he employed public humiliation and embarrassment to “effectively” get his point across.
 When in doubt, humiliate!
 That’s always been my motto.
 What better way to get the young to listen to you and learn than by being publicly disrespectful and demeaning.
 Second, this emotionally challenged “adult” also demonstrated the wonderful coaching attitude that every great coach should try to communicate to his/her athletes that “your value to me is only as good as this play” totally ignoring the fact that it was this kid’s last second field goal that had sent the game into overtime in the first plac e.
 What better way to make your players and children feel appreciated by you and instill a sense of security/trust in you than by conveying this message.
 This “what have you done for me lately” attitude is a first cousin to his indirect communication, “I don’t really care about you as a person, your self-esteem or your feelings.
 To me you are nothing more than a performance,” which he loudly communicated to this kid and the rest of the team.
 Finally, this coach taught his player and other teammates a very stupid, self-defeating lesson: Mistakes and failure are very bad and will get you humiliation so better avoid them at all costs!
 Want your athletes to play tight and tentatively?
 Want them to consistently underachieve?
 If so, get them really worried about failing and making mistakes and how ballistic you’ll go whenever they do!

 So is there a problem here?
 Has someone lost that all important perspective I’ve been discussing?
 Is winning a regular season high school football game really that important to you as a coach that you would emotionally abuse and traumatize one of your athletes in public and in the process make a total fool of yourself?
 That’s right!
 This kind of outburst from a coach is shameful and says far more about the coach, his character and his shortcomings than it does about the athlete.
 Is winning a stupid football game more important than this poor kid’s long term mental health, self-esteem and future in the sport?
 I think NOT!